 Practitioner Listing 2.
-Dr. Jane Gladnick, who is an orthodontist, categorized as “Orthodontist”
+Dr. Jane Gladnick, who is an orthodontist, categorized as an “Orthodontist”

 In a perfect world for marketers, all practices with multiple practitioners would be set up like this.
 Using categories that are all different will reduce the likelihood that these listings compete with each other in search results, or even worse, filter each other out.

 At Great Dental Websites, we have worked with every kind of dental practice and have several strategies for optimizing your business on Google.
-If you are interested in learning more, contact us, and we can go over our marketing options!
+If you are interested in learning more, contact us, and we can go over your marketing options.